Summation (neurophysiology): Types

 At any given moment, a neuron may receive postsynaptic potentials from thousands of other neurons.
 Whether threshold is reached, and an action potential generated, depends upon the spatial (i.e. from multiple neurons) and temporal (from a single neuron) summation of all inputs at that moment.
 It is traditionally thought that the closer a synapse is to the neuron's cell body, the greater its influence on the final summation.
 This is because postsynaptic potentials travel through dendrites which contain a low concentration of voltage-gated ion channels.
 Therefore, the postsynaptic potential attenuates by the time it reaches the neuron cell body.
 The neuron cell body acts as a computer by integrating (adding or summing up) the incoming potentials.
 The net potential is then transmitted to the axon hillock, where the action potential is initiated.
 Another factor that should be considered is the summation of excitatory and inhibitory synaptic inputs.
 The spatial summation of an inhibitory input will nullify an excitatory input.
 This widely observed effect is called inhibitory 'shunting' of EPSPs.

 Spatial summation

-Spatial summation is a mechanism of eliciting an action potential in a neuron with input from multiple presynaptic cells.
-It is the algebraic summing of potentials from different areas of input, usually on the dendrites.
+Spatial summation is a mechanism of eliciting an action potential in a neuron with input from multiple presynaptic cells.It involves the integration of local current spreads across the dendritic surfaces.
+Unlike simple algebraic addition, this process is often non-linear due to the presence of active dendritic conductances and shunting inhibition, which is explained later in the article.
 Summation of excitatory postsynaptic potentials increases the probability that the potential will reach the threshold potential and generate an action potential, whereas summation of inhibitory postsynaptic potentials can prevent the cell from achieving an action potential.
 The closer the dendritic input is to the axon hillock, the more the potential will influence the probability of the firing of an action potential in the postsynaptic cell.